GrantLicata/GrantLicata/README.md

 **`Full Stack Developer`**  **`Project Manager`**  **`Product Owner`**  **`Scrum Master`**

 Welcome to my GitHub portfolio!
 Here you will find a collection of my full stack applications and projects.
-I am a project manager with a passion for web development, and in my free time, I enjoy building applications using a variety of technologies and tools.
+I am a Senior Project Manager with a passion for web development, and in my free time, I enjoy building applications using a variety of technologies and tools.

 #